christopherkang/QUASAR-Summer19/README.md

 1. Clone this repo.
 If you want to use Microsoft's YAML files, also clone [this folder](https://github.com/microsoft/Quantum/tree/master/Chemistry/IntegralData/YAML) in Microsoft/Quantum
 2. Install all Python requirements with the `spec.yml` file provided.
 3. Install [Microsoft's QDK](https://docs.microsoft.com/en-us/quantum/install-guide/csharp?view=qsharp-preview)
+4. Add your own optimizations under `3OptimizeCircuit/swap` and modify their command line arguments in `/TestPipeline/testPipelineV2.sh`.
-4. Create or use an existing `.params` file.
+5. Create or use an existing `.params` file.
 I recommend copy/pasting an existing file and simply making modifications.
-5. Go to `/TestPipeline/testPipelineV2.sh` and copy the path of the `.params` file to use.
+6. Go to `/TestPipeline/testPipelineV2.sh` and copy the path of the `.params` file to use.
-6. Run the script with the `.params` path as a command line argument - you may need to give proper permissions.
+7. Run the script with the `.params` path as a command line argument - you may need to give proper permissions.
 Use `./testPipelineV2.sh /path/to/.params` [Additionally, if you are Windows, you may need to run the commands in the shell script manually.]
-7. Find results in `/TestPipeline/_data_{$FOLDER_NAME}_{$DATE}` where `FOLDER_NAME` is specified in `.params` and `DATE` is the date/time of program start.
+8. Find results in `/TestPipeline/_data_{$FOLDER_NAME}_{$DATE}` where `FOLDER_NAME` is specified in `.params` and `DATE` is the date/time of program start.

 ## Components